Mostafa Mohamed Saad

 Saad is a senior cameraman for Qatari broadcasting network Al-Jazeera, where he covered regional culture and political news.
 Over the past 10 years, Saad has worked as a camera operator for Egyptian and regional news and entertainment networks including Dream TV, ART, Orbit, Sada al-Balad, Modern Sport, and ONTV, according to a news report by local Egyptian independent news website Darb and a local Egyptian journalist who is following the case and spoke to CPJ on the condition of anonymity, citing fear of reprisal.

-On November 8, 2019, Egyptian security forces arrested Saad at Cairo International Airport upon his return from Doha, Qatar, where he lives, according to those sources.
-Saad is charged with spreading false news, which can carry a five year sentence according to Egypt’s penal code, and belonging to a terrorist group, which can carry a life sentence.
+On November 8, 2019, Egyptian security forces arrested at Cairo International Airport upon his return from Doha, Qatar, where he lives, according to those sources.
+Saad was charged with spreading false news, which can carry a five-year sentence according to Egypt’s penal code, and belonging to a terrorist group, which can carry a life sentence.

-Saad, who also holds Turkish citizenship, is held in Abu Zaabal Prison outside Cairo and he suffers from severe heart problems and hemorrhoids.
-He needs surgery for both conditions and has not received medical care in prison, according to the same sources.
+Saad, who also holds Turkish citizenship, is held in Abu Zaabal Prison outside Cairo, according to the same sources.

-The Ministry of Interior, which oversees the police, the prison system, and the prosecutor general’s office, did not answer CPJ’s emails requesting comment on Saad’s case in November 2022.
+The Ministry of Interior, which oversees the police, the prison system, and the prosecutor general’s office did not answer CPJ’s emails requesting comment on Saad’s case in late 2023.